-If you are visiting Paris for the first time, you might be asking yourself what the best place to stay in Paris is.
+If you are visiting Paris for the first time, you might be asking yourself what is the best area to stay in Paris.
 Of course, the best area (arrondissement) of Paris for you depends on whether you are traveling alone, with kids or family, for nightlife, sightseeing, history, shopping, restaurants, local ambiance or a little bit of everything.

 Pas de Probleme!
 As the French say..Read below to discover what area of Paris suits your interests best.
 We have created a detailed Paris arrondissement guide for you to navigate easily in the best areas of Paris according to your preferences.